Hexthorpe rail accident: History

+An inquest held soon after the crash determined that the driver and fireman were to blame.
 The trial of the driver and fireman at York, before the Lord Chief Justice was the first big legal case in which the newly formed trade union A.S.L.E.F. were part and for which they engaged eminent counsel to defend their members.
 The jury returned a verdict of 'not guilty' and the Lord Chief Justice said in his summing up that ".....he could not but think that the railway company was seriously to blame for having had in use a brake which not only was not the best in existence, but which was known to be insufficient and liable to break down".
 The management were "thick skinned" over all safety matters and in this case Sir Edward Watkin, the company chairman, said "....it was a misfortune that the Lord Chief Justice should have exonerated the driver and fireman".
 Regardless of Sir Edward's thinking the Hexthorpe accident, closely followed by the Armagh rail disaster in Northern Ireland sounded the death knell of the 'simple' vacuum brake.

+All of the company's employees offered to give up one week's wage to offset the cost of the accident.
+This was politely turned down by the company who "declined the offer with thanks, saying that they did not consider it consistent with their duty to tax to such an extent those who lived by the sweat of their brow."